 Recently we* facilitated a two day learning event for executives from companies around the globe.
-The purpose of this event was to create collective awareness across various disciplines and to establish initiatives for sustainable innovation.
+The purpose of this event was to create collective awareness across various disciplines and to establish change makers and initiatives for sustainable innovation.
 This is a global company that brings a wide range of innovative solutions and services to almost every sector of business.
 Technological innovation and a drive for change is in the DNA of the company culture and structure.

-Transformation for growth
+Transformation for growth in resilience and sustainability

 The tangible side of business